-Reset button: when the camera is on, press this button to reboot the camera.
-Press and hold this button for at least 10 seconds to reset the camera to factory settings.
-If a user holds this button during less than 10 seconds, the camera will reboot without reset to factory settings.
+Reset button: press this button to reset the camera to factory settings.
+Press and hold this button for at least 10-15 seconds to reset the camera to factory settings.
+If user holds this button during less than 10 seconds, the camera will reboot without reset to factory settings.